demiurg/zed-theme-eiffel/README.md

 Eiffel Theme ported from the Eiffel TextMate Theme.

-I decided to make the port because all the light themes I found for Zed has too little contrast for my preference.
+I decided to make the port because all the light themes I found for Zed are too little contrast for my preference.
 I like the Eiffel theme because it is has a nice contrast, and yet is easy on the eyes.
-The bold keywords help me parse the code quickly.
+The bold keywords allow to parse the code quickly.

 The syntax names from TextMate, VScode, or Sublime Text editors do not match